 Note about the download:

-As an alternative to downloading the above files, you can also clone my fork on GitHub to have all code files you need and get started with the MuPDF Sharp.sln file in the platform/win32 folder.
+As an alternative to downloading the above files, you can also clone my repository on GitHub to have all code files you need and get started with the MuPDF.sln solution file.

 What We Need